karol-pyszka/NLPfolio/SentimentAnalysis/README.md

 ## 📝 Files
 - `main.py`: The main script orchestrating the sentiment classification process.
-- `SentimentDataset.py`: Custom dataset class to load the Sentiment140 data.
 - `SentimentClassifier.py`: Implementation of the sentiment classification model.

 ## 📊 Results